Dr Matt Smith

-Informal and Innovative mobile and digital learning and teaching; Innovative research methods, Disadvantage; Developmental contexts, Global South; Development of a sophisticated personal epistemology; Primary teaching; English teaching; Flipped learning; Pedagogy; Mobile Learning; Using social media to overcome public health issues
+Informal and Innovative mobile and digital learning and teaching; Innovative research methods, Disadvantage; Developmental contexts, Remote and/or Marginalised (RAOM) Communities; Global South; Development of a sophisticated personal epistemology; Primary teaching; English teaching; Flipped learning; Pedagogy; Mobile Learning; Using social media to overcome public health issues; Mixed-methodological approaches to research.

 Prior to becoming a Senior Lecturer, Matt worked as a primary teacher, English specialist and Assistant Headteacher.
 He is keen for children to take ownership of their learning, and to work with teachers to develop a facilitative, learner-centric method that favours exploration and social construction of learning over more traditional, didactic teaching styles.

 Matt teaches two modules on the Masters in Education programme, and supervises both Masters and Doctoral thesis students.
-He currently has seven PhD and EdD students, and is very proud of his first completing student, who successfully defended her viva in June 2020.
+He currently has nine PhD and EdD students.
+Please see full bio here.

-Informal and Innovative mobile and digital learning and teaching; Innovative research methods, Disadvantage; Developmental contexts, Global South; Development of a sophisticated personal epistemology; Primary teaching; English teaching; Flipped learning; Pedagogy; Mobile Learning; Using social media to overcome public health issues
+Informal and Innovative mobile and digital learning and teaching; Innovative research methods, Disadvantage; Developmental contexts, Remote and/or Marginalised (RAOM) Communities; Global South; Development of a sophisticated personal epistemology; Primary teaching; English teaching; Flipped learning; Pedagogy; Mobile Learning; Using social media to overcome public health issues; Mixed-methodological approaches to research.

 Senior Fellow of the Higher Education Academy

-Editorial Board member of Distance Education and the Asian Journal of Distance Education
+Editorial Board member of Distance Education, the Asian Journal of Distance Education and the International Journal of Educational Methodology.

 Smith, M. & Traxler, J. (2022).
 Digital Learning in Higher Education: COVID-19 and Beyond.
 London: Edward Elgar Publishers. https://doi.org/10.4337/9781800379404 ISBN: 9781800379398.